-We will continue to strengthen our position as a global provider in joint replacement surgery by:
+"We will continue to strengthen our position as a global provider in joint replacement surgery."
+By

-- Cooperation in leading scientific projects

-- Implementing new and innovative production technologies

-- Expanding worldwide sales

-- Expansion in growth markets
+- Cooperation in leading scientific projects, - Implementation new and innovative production technologies, - Expanding worldwide sales, - Expansion in growth markets,

-We are focused on increasing the mobility of our patients by providing the best possible solutions.
+Focused on increasing mobility of patients by providing the best possible solutions.